On the Beilinson fiber square: The Beilinson fiber square

 We can now give a quick proof of Theorem A by combining the above results with the following theorem.

 \begin{theorem}[Clausen--Mathew--Morrow \cite{CMM}] If $R$ is commutative and henselian along $(p)$, then the trace induces an equivalence $\K(R,(p); \ZZ_p) \simeq \TC(R,(p); \ZZ_p)$. \end{theorem}

-\begin{remark} If $R$ is only associative, but $p$-complete and has bounded $p$-power torsion,\footnote{In fact, we expect that if $R$ is non-commutative and $p$-complete (or some non-commutative version of henselian) we also have an equivalence $\K(R,(p); \ZZ_p) \simeq \TC(R,(p); \ZZ_p)$.
-But this is out of the scope of this paper.} then there is an equivalence $\varprojlim\K(R/p^n, (p)) \simeq \TC(R,(p); \ZZ_p)$.
+\begin{remark} If $R$ is only associative, but $p$-complete and has bounded $p$-power torsion,\footnote{If $R$ is non-commutative and $p$-complete, it is natural to ask whether there is still an equivalence $\K(R,(p); \ZZ_p) \simeq \TC(R,(p); \ZZ_p)$.
+We do not know the answer to this question.} then there is an equivalence $\varprojlim\K(R/p^n, (p)) \simeq \TC(R,(p); \ZZ_p)$.
 This follows by the Dundas--Goodwillie--McCarthy theorem \cite{DGM} and the $p$-adic continuity of $\mathrm{TC}$, cf.~\cite[Theorem 5.19]{CMM}. \end{remark}

 \begin{proof}[Proof of Theorem~{\hyperref[thm:a]{A}}] As we have already noted, the square (\ref{eqn:basicsquare}) from \Cref{cons:basicfibersquare} is a pullback after inverting $p$; that is, the bottom square in (\ref{eqn:basicsquare2}) is a pullback.
 But the top square in (\ref{eqn:basicsquare2}) is a pullback by Theorem \ref{CMMthm}; assembling these cartesian squares completes the proof of the theorem. \end{proof}